cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-external-db-and-queue-cluster.md

 ###### Setting up Azure database for PostgreSQL as the Cloudify database
 The DBaaS of Azure supports a clustered instance and a single instance available for resizing on demand.
-As opposed to other DBaaS vendors, Azure doesn't give access to the `postgres` user with SuperUser privileges, so while working with Azure DBaaS is fully supported, the configuration is a bit different than regular Postgres installations.
+As opposed to other DBaaS vendors, Azure doesn't give access to the `postgres` user with SuperUser privileges, so while working with Azure DBaaS is fully supported, the configuration is a bit different than regular PostgreSQL installations.

 Using Azure DBaaS (either the single instance or the clustered instance), requires specific setup changes to the Cloudify manager configuration.
 Azure connection string for the users must be in the form of `<username>@<dbhostname>`, so for a DB user named `cloudify` and a db hostname named `azurepg`, the user that needs to be configured should be: `cloudify@azurepg`.